GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

 .. |function-ast-for_each_field| replace:: Iterates through every field in the `BuiltinStructure` handled type.

-.. |function-ast-has_field| replace:: Returns if structure or handled type or pointer to either of those has specific field.
+.. |function-ast-has_field| replace:: Returns if structure, variant, tuple, or handled type or pointer to either of those has specific field.

+.. |function-ast-get_field_type| replace:: Returns type of the field if structure, variant, tuple, or handled type or pointer to either of those has it.
+It's null otherwise.

 .. |function-ast-is_visible_directly| replace:: Returns true if module is visible directly from the other module.